qlik-oss/core-website/docs/index.md

 | [halyard.js](https://github.com/qlik-oss/halyard.js) | Simplifies data loading into the QIX Engine | [GitHub](https://github.com/qlik-oss/halyard.js) |
 | [after-work.js](https://github.com/qlik-oss/after-work.js) | Unified testing framework for different test levels | [GitHub](https://github.com/qlik-oss/after-work.js) |
 | picasso.js | Visualization library on top of the QIX Engine | Not released yet |

-### Custom Qliktive Components

-These components are packages and microservices that are developed specifically for a certain Qliktive use case.
-As such, they are not generally re-usable between different solutions.
-The idea is rather to provide examples and with some parts that can be further built upon for any new solution.
-Each such component is developed in a separate repo.

-Since these components are more of example implementations, they do not come with the same level of support from Qlik as the core Components described above.

-We use the prefix `qliktive-` to make it clear that these components are specific for Qliktive use cases.